What Is So Nostalgic About the Classic Bond Movies?

 While characters in the older Bond movies would certainly look overdressed in most modern contexts, they definitely don’t look bad by any standard of fashion or beauty.
 Virtually every character of note in the classic films wore long evening gowns and suits even for relatively casual outings – which we simply don’t see anymore.
 Red lipstick isn’t seen as frequently on women, and a lot of young men think wearing salmon-colored shorts and polo shirts constitutes “dressing up.”
 Obviously there are benefits to a a more casual society – such as more affordable and comfortable garments – but the pure, refined, high-end style of the older Bond films (and the newer ones for that matter) can make you wish you lived in a world in which you could still dress up similarly.

 The Luxurious Casinos

 Spending an evening at the casino used to be one of the best high-class things you could do on a big night out.
 Everyone dressed up, drank fancy cocktails, and played great, competitive table games until late into the night – and this is a world the Bond films allowed us to participate in vicariously.
 Today’s casino culture, meanwhile, is entirely different, and operates largely in the digital realm.
-Advanced online casino sites from Ireland and the UK handle business from all over the world – which is fun and convenient, but which has also changed the image of the casino gamer from Bond in a tux at a poker table, to a guy in sweats at his computer screen.
+Advanced online casino sites handle business from all over the world – which is fun and convenient, but which has also changed the image of the casino gamer from Bond in a tux at a poker table, to a guy in sweats at his computer screen.
 This dramatic shift in atmosphere contributes to why some Bond films – those with poker scenes, at any rate – seem so firmly rooted in a more authentic time.